brunoandresilva/space-invaders/README.md

 ## To-Do
 - Implement shooting for the enemies
-- Change the background (maybe add some stars to make it look more like space)
 - Add different types of enemies that give different amounts of score when killed